 Having your paint scheme is great for personalizing a home, but it’s not what you want when you’re trying to sell.
 Just as a cluttered home makes it hard for buyers to visualize using a space, so do bright colors.
 You also don’t want to go for all white, which can make your home feel like a hospital.
 Instead, go for neutral colors like beige and light earth tones.
 It will make it more appealing to a broader number of buyers.

 You don’t need to do a full interior renovation to give your home a new look.
-Merely making an update to your lighting and fixtures can work wonders for a tired old space.
-For instance, if a room is too tall and the light can’t reach the top, it will look smaller than it is.
+It is merely making an update to your lighting, and fixtures can work wonders for a tired old space.
+For instance, if a room is too tall, and the light can’t reach the top, it will look smaller than it is.
 Updating the lighting so that it reaches every corner will create the opposite impression.
 Buyers today want to see homes that look contemporary with lots of light, natural or otherwise.
 Update what you can, and it’s sure to make your home look more modern and spacious.
 Yes, this will use up a lot more electricity.
 But all that extra light can make the difference when you’ve got a buyer that’s sitting on the fence.

-6. Give Your Kitchen and Bathroom a Mini-Facelift
+6. Give Your Kitchen and Bathroom a Mini-Facelift6.
+Give Your Kitchen and Bathroom a Mini-Facelift

 The kitchen and bathroom are the two most important rooms in every home sale.
 How they look and feel can make or break a home sale.
 But renovating them calls for a big-budget, too big for a lot of sellers.
 Fortunately, it’s still possible to achieve a lot with a simple facelift.
 If your cabinet doors and drawers look a bit old and weathered, try updating them with new handles and faces.
 You could also try a new paint scheme or varnish for any wooden areas.
 For the bathroom, try to update old fixtures, shower curtains, and towels to give it a fresher look.